 - Teachers from Jamaica and South Africa.
 Teachers from Jamaica will need to apply for a NARIC assessment.

 - MFL teachers with the right to live and teach in England.
 Those from Spain, France and Germany will likely hold an EUPP which is recognised in England.
-Others may qualify for either the Tier 5 or Tier 2 visa.
+Others may qualify for either the Tier 5 or Skilled Worker visa.

 The team at Point To Point will register you, interview you and carry out reference and document checks before introducing you to schools for Skype interviews.